Guidelines on the Reporting of Grants and Contributions Awards

 Description

 This field indicates whether the agreement signed is a grant, contribution or other transfer payment.
-The controlled list may be viewed in Appendix E, and each of these agreement types are defined in Appendix F.
+The controlled list may be viewed in Appendix E, and each of these agreement types are defined in Appendix A of the Directive on Transfer Payments.

 Guidance